 New standards and systems

-New data standards and systems will be in place from 1 July 2026.
+New data standards and systems are in development.
 These include:

 These changes are part of the Australian Government's water market reforms.
 For more about the reforms, see Reforms, standards and systems on this page.